nephlm/gnosis2/docs/source/hero_creation/character_creation.md

 In addition to the {{Demiurge}} which exist outside of
 {{Creation}}, each player also has a Hero.
-The Hero is connected to the demiurge, though since creation isn’t even aware of the existence of the demiurges, the Hero certainly isn’t either.
+The Hero is connected to the Demiurge, though since Creation isn’t even aware of the existence of the Demiurges, the Hero certainly isn’t either.

 It is the player’s responsibility to make the Hero's